um-grex/grex-docs/content/english/connecting/data-transfer/object-storage.md

 ---
 weight: 100
-linkTitle: "Using OpenStack Object Storage"
+linkTitle: "Object Storage on OpenStack"
 title: "Data transfers for OpenStack Object Storage"
 description: "How to move data between OpenStack Object Storage and Grex"
 categories: ["How to"]